-- Object destruction in Java is implicit an done via a garbage collector. - A special method finalize is called immediately before garbage collection. - Method in class Object, that can be redefined. - Takes no parameters and returns void. - Used for releasing resources, e.g., close file handles. - Rarely necessary.
+- Object destruction in Java is implicit an done via a garbage collector. - Can be called explicitly via System.gc(). - A special method finalize is called immediately before garbage collection. - Method in class Object, that can be redefined. - Takes no parameters and returns void. - Used for releasing resources, e.g., close file handles. - Rarely necessary, e.g., "dead-conditions" for error dection purposes.